NicholasMooney/MEANstack/README.md

 ## then use db.messages.insert({message: 'Hello Mongo'})
 ## show collections to see if it worked
 ## refresh app
+## also need to set NODE_ENV=development for local.
+Anything else will connect to Mongo Atlas instead

 ## When back on Windows